Cold-Atom Buoy: A Differential Magnetic Sensing Technique in Cold Quadrupole Traps

 \subsection{Demonstration}

 The following experiments are performed in a rubidium-87 cold-atom system, described in \cref{sec:system}.
 To experimentally characterize the buoy effect, the external homogeneous field in all three spatial directions is varied systematically.
-For this, we vary the currents in three coil pairs operated in the dipole configuration leading to closely homogeneous fields close to the geometrical center of the pairs that coincides with the center of the magnetic quadrupole.
+For this, we vary the currents in three coil pairs operated in the dipole configuration leading to closely homogeneous field in the region of interest.
 The external homogeneous field can therefore be treated as

 where $\vb{B}_\text{stray}$ encompasses fields not controlled by us, stemming from the Earth and nearby devices.